nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 [<p align="center"><img src="img/image11.png"></p>][def]

 We are interested in the **transaction_hash** value.
-Copy it and find this transaction on the [celo explorer website](https://explorer.celo.org/alfajores).
+Copy it and find this transaction on the [Celo explorer website](https://explorer.celo.org/alfajores).

 We can see our transaction.
 Let's click on the ID of our NFT to view it.